pauldreik/safe_compare/README.md

 Running the unit tests require C++17 and either a compiler that supports __int128 (like gcc and clang on x86-64) or that boost is installed, in which case boost multiprecision is used.

 # License
+The TL;DR version: you can use the primary library headers commercially if you want, under the Boost 1.0 License.

 The library uses several licenses.
 The relevant part of the library (what you would use in other projects) uses dual licensing.
 Pick the one you prefer:

   * Boost 1.0